wix-incubator/wix-cli-docs/guides/framework/framework_features.md

 # App Framework Features

 The Wix App Framework is a React-based framework that allows you to build apps for Wix sites.
-The framework provides a way to define app components, their React based UI, styling and more.
+The framework provides a way to define app extensions, their React based UI, styling and more.

 The Wix App Framework is:

 - **React-based**: Use React components to define your app's UI.
 You can use React components from the [Wix Design System](https://www.wixdesignsystem.com/) to build your app's UI or bring your own components.
 - **Boilerplate-free**: You don't have to write any boilerplate code.
 Focus on your app's business logic and let the framework handle the rest.
-- **Declarative**: Define your app's components and their UI in a declarative manner using React and the app manifest.
+- **Declarative**: Define your app's extensions and their UI in a declarative manner using React and the app manifest.

 ## Vite